-The Order of Inheritance Under Arizona Law
+The Order of Inheritance Under Intestate Succession Laws

 Any part of the intestate estate not passing to the decedent's surviving spouse under section 14-2102 or the entire intestate estate if there is no surviving spouse passes in the following order to the following persons who survive the decedent: 1.
 To the decedent's descendants by representation.